Glendale Wrongful Death Attorney

 Going through the wrongful death of a loved one is very difficult to cope with.
 Facing an unexpected passing can create a life-changing experience for those closest to the victim.
 If you have endured the loss of a loved one, please accept our deepest condolences.

-During this tough time in your life, you may be wondering if there is any way to get closure on the incident.
-The best and most ideal approach for this type of situation is to file a lawsuit against the individual at-fault for the wrongful death of your loved one.
+During this tough time in your life, you may be wondering if there is any way to get closure.
+You may be eligible to file a lawsuit against the individual at-fault for the loss of your loved one.
 The victim’s heir(s) are granted the right to seek compensation for economic and non-economic damages that were caused by the wrongful death.

 A wrongful death claim can be filed by a representative of the victim who passed away from a wrongful death.
 Under California Penal Code 377.60, there are selected individuals that are allowed to file a wrongful death claim.
 This includes:

-Many types of individuals can be liable for wrongful death.
 Anyone who took part in causing a wrongful death can be sued.
-Examples of potential suspects are:
+Examples of potential suspects include:

-- Manufacturers are at fault for producing defective products.
+- A manufacturing company who is at-fault for producing defective products.